jdersch/PERQemu/PERQemu/Readme-source.txt

 machine with 4- or 16K of writeable control store, a 20-bit ALU, 256 general purpose 20-bit registers, a 16-bit IO bus and just a ton of other neat features.

+In the 24-bit variant of the 16K CPU, all of the 20-bit datapath elements are extended by four bits, allowing access to a much larger memory address range.
+Note that the SIXTEEN_K conditional is removed, and CPU type may be configured by the user at runtime [when the configurator is written].

 CPU.cs contains the nexus of the implementation in the CPU class.
-CPU implements the decoding and execution logic, writeable control store, and defers to the following for subordinate tasks:
+It directly implements the decoding and execution logic, and provides debugger hooks for pulling out status information.
+To make it a little more "wieldy" it has been refactored to break out many of the subordinate tasks:

-    - The "ALU" class implements the CPU's 20-bit ALU.
+    - The "ALU" class implements the CPU's 20- or 24-bit ALU.
+    - The "CallStack" class implements the PERQ's hardware callstack (12 bit on 4K machines, 14 bit on 16K).
+This is now internal to the Sequencer class (see below).
+    - The "ControlStore" class manages the writable control store and boot ROM.
+    - The "ExpressionStack" class implements the 16-level, 20- or 24-bit push-
+      down stack and TOS register.
+    - The "ExtendedRegister" class implements the odd two-part register types used in several places in the processor, with separate or combined access to the upper and lower parts of the register.
+    - The "Instruction" class caches instruction decoding to make things faster.
+    - The "RasterOp" class emulates the hardware datapath for doing fast block memory moves used in graphics operations.
+    - The "RegisterFile" class provides the XY register file of 256 general purpose registers, either 20- or 24-bits wide.
+    - The "Sequencer" class implements the Am2910 microsequencer and the PC, S and Victim registers.
+These are 12 bits in the 4K CPU, extended by the "2 bit kluge" to 14 bits in the 16K CPUs.
     - The "Shifter" class implements the PERQ's Shift, Rotate and bitfield operations.

-    - The "CallStack" class implements the PERQ's hardware callstack (12 bit on 4K machines, 14 bit on 16K).
-    - The "ExtendedRegister" class implements the odd 14 bit (12 bit with the "2 bit kluge" tacked on) PC and S registers on the 16K CPU.
-    - The "Instruction" class caches instruction decoding to make things a bit faster.
+CPU.Execute() is the main entrypoint of interest; everything branches off from here.

+All original PERQ models were limited to 2MB (1MW) of memory by their 20-bit address limit.
+The rare 24-bit PERQ was extended to allow 32MB (16MW), but historically only a 4MB (2MW) board was produced due to technology limitations at the time (i.e., 1Mbit DRAMs didn't exist yet).
+Documentation hints at the existence of an 8MB PERQ (though no OS software currently available makes use of that much RAM).
+PERQemu will allow dynamic memory configuration up to the full utilization of the 24-bit address space (?); for now a half megaword (1MB) is standard.
+The TWO_MEG conditional builds the 20-bit maximum of one megaword.

     - The "Memory" class (\Memory\Memory.cs) implements the PERQ's memory store and memory state machine.
     - The "MemoryController" class (\Memory\MemoryController.cs) provides
       separate memory input and output queues to support the overlapped Fetch/ Store required by RasterOp.
-    - The "RasterOp" class (\Memory\RasterOp.cs) is the "real" RasterOp that emulates the hardware datapath.

-CPU.Execute() is the main entrypoint of interest; everything branches off from here.

 3.2 I/O
 -------

+[This is all undergoing a major overhaul as the "real Z80" is introduced.]

 All I/O related code lives under the \IO directory.
 The IOBus class acts as the hub (or "bus," if you will) and essentially delegates I/O reads and writes